minasmart/presentations/graphql-eu-2017/presentation.md

 });
 ```

 ^ We wanted to have a similar interface for reloading.
 No tree traversal.
 No query construction.
-And the same style of query generation that we use for paginatino
+And the same style of query generation that we use for pagination

 ---